 Even if you feel comfortable negotiating a settlement for property damage to your vehicle, it is strongly recommended that you seek the advice of an attorney licensed in your state if you have been injured in a car accident.
 This is because of the unique circumstances presented by bodily injuries and medical expenses.

 For example, you might have been treated and released from the hospital emergency room.
 The other driver’s insurance company may want you to agree to a quick settlement for the medical expenses you incurred up to that point.
 However, from a medical standpoint, you may not be fully aware of the extent of your injuries.
-Sometimes the symptoms of injuries don’t appear until weeks, even months, after a car accident.
+Sometimes the symptoms of injuries don’t appear for weeks, even months, after a car accident.
 If you enter into a quick settlement with the insurance company, and then find out that you need more medical treatment for your injuries, you cannot go back to the insurance company and ask for additional compensation.

 Learn more about Steps to Resolving Your Injury Claim.